thrackle-io/rules-engine/docs/userGuides/rules/TX-SIZE-PER-PERIOD-BY-RISK-SCORE.md

 There are no options for the parameters of this rule.

 ### Parameter Validation:

 The following validation will be carried out by the create function in order to ensure that these parameters are valid and make sense:

 - The `_appManagerAddr` is not the zero address.
 - `_riskScores` and `_txnLimits` are the same size.
 - `_riskScores` elements are in ascending order.
 - `_txnLimits` elements are in descending order.
+- `period` is not zero.
+- `_startTimestamp` is not zero and is not more than 52 weeks in the future.

 ###### *see [AppRuleDataFacet](../../../src/economic/ruleStorage/AppRuleDataFacet.sol)*

 ## Other Functions:
 - In Protocol [Storage Diamond](../../../src/economic/ruleStorage/AppRuleDataFacet.sol):
     - Function to get a rule by its Id: